Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Introduction

-This paper complements the analysis previously reported in \cite{jacobsson15a} by generalizing it to ZF receivers, to multi-bit quantization, and to the case of imperfect power control.
-Furthermore, we develop an accurate and easy-to-evaluate high-SNR approximation to the rate achievable with QAM constellations and one-bit ADCs.
+This paper complements the analysis previously reported in~\cite{jacobsson15a} by generalizing it to ZF receivers, to multi-bit quantization, and to the case of imperfect power control. {Furthermore, the proposed channel estimator and the rate approximations are novel.}